Codrington College: Foundation and history from 1710 to 1824

-1800s
+1824 - 1912

-Beginning around 1824 and influenced by the first Bishop of the new See of Barbados and the Leeward Islands, Bishop William Hart Coleridge, Codrington made substantial steps towards teaching at the college level.
-While some advanced studies had been offered as early as 1748, these were usually taken up by sons of the local gentry (who had tutors at home) before they went to an English university.
+Beginning around 1824 and influenced by the first Bishop of the new See of Barbados and the Leeward Islands, William Hart Coleridge, Codrington College was developed to educate at the university level.
+While some such studies had been offered since 1748, these were mostly exclusive to sons of the landed gentry who had additional tutors at home to prepare them for an English university.
 The first graduate had been ordained in 1759.
-The grammar school was moved to the Chaplain's lodge so that the college could focus on higher studies and became known as The Lodge School.

-On 9 September 1830, Codrington College opened formally focussing exclusively on training students for ordination.
-This marked it as one of the first theological colleges of the Anglican Church; only St. David's College Lampeter, St Bees Theological College, the General Theological Seminary and Virginia Theological Seminary pre-date it.
+During the 1820s, the grammar school was moved to the Chaplain's lodge, and became known as The Lodge School, so that the college could focus on university-level studies.
+On 9 September 1830, Codrington College opened formally to train students for ordination.
+This made it one of the first theological colleges of the Anglican Church; only St. David's College Lampeter, St Bees Theological College, the General Theological Seminary and Virginia Theological Seminary predate it.

-In 1875, Codrington entered a new stage by entering into an affiliation with Durham University in England.
-Thus, graduates of Codrington received a Durham degree in classics or theology.
-Codrington was the first overseas institution to have the right to grant a degree from a British university.
-This affiliation in the classics lasted until 1958 by which 283 Codrington graduates had obtained Durham degrees.
+In 1875, Codrington entered a new stage by entering into affiliation with Durham University in England so that graduates of Codrington received a Durham University degree in either classics or theology.
+Codrington therefore was the first overseas institution to have the right to grant a degree from a British university.
+This affiliation lasted until 1958 by which time 283 Codrington graduates had obtained Durham University degrees.
 The terms of the affiliation read (in part):